 The 2011 Certified EIR found that the Approved Project would result in significant and unavoidable impacts associated with existing plus project and cumulative plus projects freeway operations (Impact 16-1 and Impact 16-3).
 Potential roadway improvements for these impacts (Mitigation Measures 16-1 and 16-3) are considered to be infeasible.
+Although the proposed project would increase the residential buildout of Blocks M, P, and O compared to the amount considered in the 2011 Certified EIR, it would not increase the total buildout considered for the Approved Project.
 Overall, the proposed project would not increase the traffic levels considered in the 2011 Certified EIR within the Village.
 The project would be required to implement the Transportation Design Management measures called for in Mitigation Measure 16-3.
 Therefore, the proposed project would result in the same significant and unavoidable impacts but would not worsen the impacts.

 The 2011 Certified EIR found that the Approved Project would result in a potentially significant impact because the Approved Project does not include a convenient connection between the Class II (on-street) bicycle lane along John Muir Parkway and the Class I (separated) bike path along Refugio Creek (Impact 16-4).
-Mitigation Measure 16-4 requires either a flashing crosswalk or a continued creekside trail that extends to

-San Pablo Avenue.
+Mitigation Measure 16-4 requires either a flashing crosswalk or a continued creekside trail that extends to San Pablo Avenue.
 These facilities are not located within the project site.
 Therefore, the proposed project would not contribute to this impact identified in the 2011 Certified EIR.